Your privacy is important, Prescription Doctor are committed to keeping your details completely confidential.

 Wait at least 15 minutes before reinserting your contact lenses or applying any other eye drops.

 Repeat the process 2 or 3 times daily.

 If your symptoms persist for longer than 3 days, stop using this medicine and speak to your doctor.

-For more information on how to use Murine eye drops, including how frequently you should use them, please read the patient information leaflet which is enclosed with the medicine.
+For more information on how to use Murine eye drops, including how frequently you should use them, read the patient information leaflet enclosed with the medicine.

-Murine eye drops are typically used on an ad lib basis, meaning that you use it as and when you need to due to your eye symptoms.
+Murine eye drops are typically used on an "as needed" basis, meaning that you use it when you need to due to your eye symptoms.

-Murine shouldn't affect your ability to drive or operate machinery.
+Murine should not affect your ability to drive or operate machinery.
 However, you should avoid driving or operating machinery if you experience any visual disturbances after applying the drops.
-In this case, you should refrain from these activities until you feel you are able to do so.
+In this case, you should refrain from these activities until you feel that you are able to see clearly enough to do so.